First export of Israeli medical cannabis seeds to the United States - I24NEWS

 "The export of cannabis seeds invites us to expand the diversity of Israeli agricultural exports and strengthens local agriculture," the minister added.

-It also allows "to exploit Israel's relative advantage in an area that is still considered preliminary."
+It also allows the country "to exploit Israel's relative advantage in an area that is still considered preliminary."

 If all goes well, "contacts will be made regarding the continuation of the export," the ministry explained.